-For the acoustic models, we use the Kaldi toolkit [12].
-For the experiments on ATC data, we trained a CNN-TDNNF model with $\approx 1200$ hours of ATC labeled data after 3-fold speed perturbation.
-The system follows the standard Kaldi recipe with
+For the acoustic models, we use the Kaldi toolkit [10].
+For the experiments on ATC data, we trained a CNN-TDNNF model with $\approx$ 1200 hours of ATC labeled data after 3-fold speed perturbation.
+The system follows the standard Kaldi recipe with MFCC and i-vectors features; the standard chain training is based on LF-MMI [25] including one-third frame sub-

-&lt;sup>4The optimal size of biasing FST highly depends on the data; in [23], the performance began to degrade when a number of contextual entities exceeded 1000.
+&lt;sup>4The optimal size of biasing FST highly depends on the data; in [21], the performance began to degrade when a number of contextual entities exceeded 1000.